geodynamics/INCITE_data_docs/docs/source/INCITE/mheimpel/Jup95/nsb/poly_n1/E3n6/nick_cetus_test/Case_doc.rst

 Available data.
 ==========================================

-The following data for analysis are aviable:
+The following data for analysis are available:

 .. csv-table::
    :file: outputs.csv